 Travel increases your chances of getting and spreading COVID-19.
 Your chances of getting COVID-19 while traveling also depends on mitigating behaviors and steps taken to protect yourself and others.

 Effective July 1, 2021, university-sponsored domestic travel for all CMU community members is permitted subject to unit-based requirements and approval from employee managers.

 International travel for university business remains suspended until further notice.
 In the event there is a critical university business need that requires international travel, approval should be obtained from your cognizant University Leadership Council (ULC) member.

-When traveling, we continue to encourage you to wear a facial covering and avoid events or crowded spaces as ways to limit your risk of exposure to COVID-19.
-Learn more about low risk vs. high risk travel.
+Per the CDC's guidance on travel, we continue to encourage students, faculty, staff, vendors and visitors to wear a facial covering and avoid large events or crowded spaces as ways to limit your risk of exposure to COVID-19.

 For U.S. campuses and programs outside of Pittsburgh, the spirit of this protocol applies, however local or state government health and safety requirements and guidance specific to your location will need to be consulted.